 How do we measure infinity?
 How do we compare infinite sets?

-If someone tells you that

-"it is equally likely for a prime number to have residue +1 as it is likely for it to have residue -1 modulo 4"

-In how many ways might one formulate (correct) rigorous mathematical statements that are in accord with that claim?
+If someone tells you that "it is equally likely for a prime number to have residue +1 as it is likely for it to have residue -1 modulo 4"-forgetting any proof of this claim for the moment-in how many ways might one formulate (correct) rigorous mathematical statements that are in accord with that claim?